Altar (Catholic Church): Surroundings

-According to the General Instruction of the Roman Missal: "The sanctuary is the place where the altar stands, where the Word of God is proclaimed, and where the Priest, the Deacon, and the other ministers exercise their offices.
-It should suitably be marked off from the body of the church either by its being somewhat elevated or by a particular structure and ornamentation.
-It should, however, be large enough to allow the Eucharist to be celebrated properly and easily seen."
+According to the General Instruction of the Roman Missal the altar should be located in the sanctuary and set apart from the rest of the church in some way.

 The sanctuary or chancel or presbytery, as well as being elevated above the floor level of the rest of the church, is often, though less frequently than in the past, demarcated by altar rails (sometimes called a communion rail).

 Even within an elevated sanctuary, the altar itself is often placed on a higher platform set off by one or more steps.
 The platform is known as the predella.

 The altar may also be marked with a surmounting ciborium, sometimes called a baldachin.

 As well as the altar, the sanctuary contains the credence table, the ambo and the seats for the clergy.

 Steps

 Later, the number of steps was increased.
 It became the norm that the main altar of a church should be raised above the level of the sanctuary by three steps, while side altars had a single step.
 The papal altar in St Peter's Basilica in the Vatican is approached by seven steps.

 An odd number was always chosen.
 Since it was considered proper to use the right foot in taking a first step, this ensured that the priest, having ascended the first of the steps with his right foot would also enter the predella (the platform or footpace on which the altar stood) with his right foot.
-The same rule applied to pre-Christian temples, as indicated by Vitruvius in his De architectura: "The number of steps in front should always be odd, since, in that case, the right foot, which begins the ascent, will be that which first alights on the landing of the temple."
+The same rule applied to pre-Christian temples, as indicated by Vitruvius in his De architectura.
 The Satyricon attributed to Petronius also mentions the custom of dextro pede (right foot first).

 In late medieval and Tridentine times, elaborate rules were developed not only about the number of steps, but also about the material used, the height of each step, the breadth of the tread, the covering with carpets or rugs (both of which were to be removed from the stripping of the altars on Holy Thursday until just before the Mass on Holy Saturday morning, and the carpet alone at a Requiem Mass), and the colour and design of the carpet.